Exchange Betting ID – Peer-to-Peer Cricket Markets

 Unmatched bets remain in the order book until either another user matches them or you cancel them.
 Your funds for the potential liability are held in escrow while the bet is unmatched.
 You can cancel unmatched bets at any time with no penalty, and your funds are released immediately.

 Is exchange betting more profitable than bookmaker betting?
+For a full comparison, see our cricket ID vs exchange ID breakdown.

 Exchange betting offers structurally better odds due to the absence of bookmaker overround.
 However, profitability depends on your skill, discipline, and market knowledge.
 Better odds mean better expected value on each bet, but they do not guarantee profit.
 Consistent profitability requires the same research, bankroll management, and emotional discipline regardless of platform type.